 Scores of ordinary people confronted by the armed terrorists fought back by throwing tables and chairs and drink glasses.
 Reports suggest the first police officer on the scene at London Bridge took on all 3 terrorists while armed with just his baton, and was very effective – the so-called lone wolf turned out to be stray mutts it seems.

 You don’t have to be armed to fight back, you can use with anything you have, an umbrella, a tape dispenser (they’re usually quite heavy), even a pen.
 But is vital that you commit to the fight, and don’t stop until you are dead or the attacker has stopped.

-Run, Hide, Tell (& Fight) are actions to take when you’re IN the moment.
+Run, Hide, Tell (and Fight) are actions to take when you’re in the moment.
 But how you prepare for that moment is crucial.
-It is natural human instinct to “freeze” when something unusual occurs.
+It is natural human instinct to freeze when something unusual occurs.
 It is actually taking the brain a few seconds to comprehend this abnormal behavior.
 It’s called normalcy latency.
 Almost all of the deaths in an active shooter situation occur in the first few minutes while victims are stunned and try to make a decision about what to do.

 If you have already made up your mind about what to do in such a situation – through preparation – you can spring into action (run, hide), and those seconds may keep you alive.
 There’s a theory and deep research behind this method.
 If you want to know more look up the OODA Loop (Observe, Orient, Decide, Act) that is credited to master military strategist John Boyd – starting with this great article, then follow the links.